Blues vs. Senators Prediction & Picks - December 14

 - St. Louis has won all three of its games that were decided by one goal.

-- In eight games this season when the Blues ended a game with just one goal, they earned a total of three points (1-6-1).
+- Looking at the eight times this season the Blues ended a game with only one goal, they have a 1-6-1 record, good for three points.

-- St. Louis has earned four points (2-4-0 record) this season when scoring a pair of goals .
+- St. Louis has scored exactly two goals in six games this season (2-4-0 record, four points).

-- The Blues have scored more than two goals in 13 games, earning 20 points from those contests.
+- The Blues are 10-3-0 in the 13 games when they have scored more than two goals (to register 20 points).

-- This season, St. Louis has capitalized on a single power-play goal in five games and registered six points with a record of 3-2-0.
+- In the five games when St. Louis has recorded a single power-play goal, it has a 3-2-0 record (six points).

 - The Blues' opponents have had more shots in 14 games.
 The Blues went 6-7-1 in those matchups (13 points).